Las barbas de plata: Summary

 A widowed father has an only daughter, and issues a proclamation: he will only marry her off to a suitor with a silver beard.
 One day, the man is drinking his coffee, when a stranger appears to him, with the silver beard, as the proclamation stated.
 The stranger announces he intends to marry the man's daughter.
 The man calls for his daughter Mariquilla, who consents to the marriage, to be held on Saturday.
-Mariquilla goes to take her mule, when the animal begins to talk to Mariquilla, asking her to bring a bag of clothes and take a ride on it on Saturday, without telling anyone where she is going.
+Mariquilla goes to take her mule, when the animal begins to talk to Mariquilla, asking her that when Saturday comes she should bring a bag of clothes and take a ride on it, without telling anyone where she is going.

 On Saturday, the stranger comes and a carriage is ready to take Mariquilla, but she takes the mule and rides away from home, reaching a distant castle by nightfall.
 She leaves the mule in the nearby village and takes shelter with a shepherd.
 A week goes by, and Mariquilla reads on the newspaper a castle is looking for a new squire to look after the horses.
 The girl disguises herself as a youth named Noé, takes on the job at the castle and brings the mule with her.

 The prince falls for Noé, and suspects the squire is a woman.
 His mother, the queen, dismisses her son's ideas, but suggests they test his gender: first, invite Noé to dine with them, and, if he is a woman, she will eat many olives.
 Noé/Mariquilla's mule advises her to eat a single olive, in order to preserve her disguise.
 It happens thus.
 The next time, the queen suggests Noé takes a bath with the other servants.
 This time, the mule advises her to take the mule with her and let it loose to create a distraction; the other servants will try to rein it in, and Mariquilla can take her bath.

 The mule's stratagem works twice.
 The third time, the queen suggests the prince, Juanillo, invites him as a sleeping companion; if Noé refuses, he is a woman.
 This time, the mule advises Mariquilla to reveal herself to the queen and explains the whole story.
 Mariquilla/Noé meets the queen and explains everything, and the queen marries her to prince Juanillo.